 According to Epilepsy Action – aka the British Epilepsy Association – 25% of people diagnosed are over 65.
 Other older people with epilepsy will have been living with the chronic condition for years, or even from childhood.
 In most cases, epilepsy is a life-long problem.

 Coping with epilepsy in later life presents its own challenges, particularly if you live alone and want to maintain your independence.

-Although losing consciousness and collapsing to the ground is a rare type of seizure among older people – despite what you may have heard – some medications can have side effects such as dizziness or nausea, which increases the risk of a tumble.
+Although losing consciousness and collapsing to the ground is a rare type of seizure among older people, some medications can have side effects such as dizziness or nausea.
+This increases the risk of a tumble.
 In these situations, a fall detector can be crucial in raising the alarm to ensure you get help.

-The effectiveness of treatments varies from one individual to another, just as epilepsy affects people in different ways.
+The effectiveness of treatments vary from one individual to another, just as epilepsy affects people in different ways.